mike99mac/zlma/README.md

     sudo apt upgrade -y
     ```

-  - For RHEL-based systems run two commands:
+  - For RHEL-based systems run one command:
     ```
     sudo dnf update
     ```

 ## Configure sudo

-## Install this repository
-To install this ``zlma`` repository, some basic packages and configurations are first needed.
+Set ``sudo`` so authorized users are not challenged first:

 - Set vim to be the system editor: